ReillyFarrell/portfolio/music/index.md

   teaser:
 ---

-Summaries, scores, and code for musical compositions and projects.
+Scores and code I wrote for my musical compositions.
+Audio examples of these pieces and more are available on [SoundCloud](https://soundcloud.com/capybarrage-reilly).

 <div class="tiles">
 {% for post in site.categories.music %}